MEET OUR STAFF

 Michele was born in New Jersey, raised in Omaha and is a graduate of UNO with a Bachelor of Arts/Dramatic Arts degree.
 She has acted and/or directed in nearly every theatrical venue in the metro.
 Michele teaches TV Screenwriting at UNO and is a teaching artist for the Nebraska Arts Council.
 In addition to workshops for WHY ARTS with special needs students, Michele teaches at two area middle schools in the OPS After-School Program for Brigit St Brigit Theatre Company.
 She is the resident playwright for RESPECT.

-• Education and Training Director
+Education & Training Director

 Kathleen McGee

-Education and Training Director
+Education & Training Director

 For more than 35 years, Kathleen Sorensen McGee has worked with, and on behalf of children and teens – as a classroom teacher, a trainer, an author and a public speaker.
 She has written more than 20 books and articles including Unmasking Sexual Con Games: Helping Teens Avoid Emotional Grooming and Dating Violence, Who’s Raising Your Child: Battling the Marketers for Your Child’s Heart and Soul and There are NO Simple Rules for Dating My Daughter, all published by the Boys Town Press.
 Kathie has presented workshops nationwide on bullying, teen dating violence, the influence of media, as well as sexual harassment and abuse.
 She earned both her BA and MA from Creighton University in Omaha, Nebraska.